aashikap0000/student/hacks/background.md

       // This keeps game alive and running gameLoop() {
+        // Keep canvas size synced to window on every frame this.width = canvas.width;
+        this.height = canvas.height;

         this.ctx.clearRect(0, 0, this.width, this.height);
         for (const obj of this.objects) {
           obj.update();